-College Graduate Student Listserv: All degree-seeking graduate students who are enrolled in a degree program within the College will be added to the College graduate student listserv administered by OASIS.
+CEHHS Graduate Student Listserv: All degree-seeking graduate students who are enrolled in a degree program within the College will be added to the College of Education, Health, and Human Sciences graduate student listserv administered by OASIS.
 The listserv membership is updated each semester after the last day of drop/add.